AlexsLemonade/training-modules/docker-install/README.md

 ![Windows 10 Download](screenshots/win10-00-download.png)
 2. Download Docker Community Edition for Windows and follow the prompts.
 ![Windows 10 Get Docker](screenshots/win10-01-getdocker.png)
 3. During installation, a configuration menu will come up.
-Do not select "Use Windows containers instead of Linux containers".
+Do not select "Use Windows containers instead of Linux containers."
 ![Windows 10 configuration](screenshots/win10-configuration.png)
 4. Log back in and click on the Docker Desktop icon to run Docker Desktop.
 Enter your Docker account credentials.
 5. Find the Docker whale in your taskbar and right click it to bring up the menu.